 The Duke of Kent's Waltz ~ Hume is an English Country Dance.
 It was devised by W.M.
 Cahusac in 1801 and published in W.M.
 Cahusac's Annual Collection.
-It was interpreted by Colin Hume in 2017.
+It was interpreted by Colin Hume (website) in 2017 and published in Colin Hume's Website.
 It is a proper Triple Minor dance.
-The dance lasts 48 bars.
+The minor set lasts 48 bars.
+It is in the key: G major.
+Someone thought this dance was Easy.

 The Duke of Kent was the fourth son (5th child) of George III of England.
 He never became king, but his daughter became Queen Victoria who ruled from 1837-1901.
 He was unmarried when this dance was written.